scattin000/RebornCheckerBoardMain/README.md

 * Fixed issues with transferring chat to another agent

+# App Specific Example
+This is just an example of some Release Notes stored in code maybe
+# Knowledge Release Summaries

+## 1804 - 02
+* Separation of presentation, content, and behavior (Progressive Enhancement).
+* Markup should be well-formed, semantically correct and generally valid.
+* Javascript should progressively enhance the experience (Unobtrusive Javascript).

+## 1804 - 01
+* Resolved issues with favoriting items in search
+* Added ability to search within My Knowledge page

 ## Build and deployment

 We use grunt.js for client-side linting, testing and compressing.